Note:

 11. Upload the consent video that you recorded.

-The consent file is uploaded.
+The consent video is uploaded.

 12. Click Next at the bottom of the wizard.